bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step5.md

 In this step we will be creating the bin using BlueData App Workbench by executing the following commands.

-<b>.wb</b> file contains a series of App Workbench commands that control the creation of the Catalog Image
+<b>.wb</b> file contains a series of App Workbench commands that control the creation of the Catalog Image<br>
 Please review the link before proceeding for wb file: [Link](http://docs.bluedata.com/awb34_applications-with-multiple-images)

  Task 1: